lmapii/practical-zephyr/02_devicetree/readme.md

 };
 ```

 We can now see that the generator has created a `phandle` property for our referenced `node_a`.
-Your milage may vary on the exact value since it depends on to the number of referenced nodes in the DTS file of your board.
+Your milage may vary on the exact value for the property since it depends on to the number of referenced nodes in the DTS file of your board.
 What is this `phandle` property?
 The [DTSpec][devicetree-spec] defines `phandle` as follows:

 > Property name `phandle`, value type `<u32>`.
 >
 > The `phandle` property specifies a numerical identifier for a node that is unique within the devicetree.
 The `phandle` property value is used by other nodes that need to refer to the node associated with the property.
 >
 > **Note:** Most devicetrees [...] will not contain explicit phandle properties.
-The DTC tool automatically inserts the phandle properties when the DTS is compiled into the binary DTB format.
+The DTC tool automatically inserts the phandle properties when the DTS is compiled [...].

 This is also what we see in the generated `zephyr.dts`: Since `node_a` is referenced by `node_ref`, Zephyr's DTS generator has inserted the property `phandle` for `node_a` in our devicetree.
-To see how this `phandle` property is used, we need to jump back to the syntax chapter in the [DTSpec][devicetree-spec], where we find the following:
+To what happends to the reference within this `phandle` property, we need to jump back to the syntax chapter in the [DTSpec][devicetree-spec], where we find the following:

-> "In a cell array a reference to another node will be expanded to that node's phandle."
+> "In a cell array, a reference to another node will be expanded to that node's phandle."

-Since our properties `phandle-by-path` and `phandle-by-label` both use the type `int`, which is nothing else but a cell array of size _1_, this means that the references `&{/node_a}` and `&label_a` are both expanded to `node_a`'s `phandle` _0x1c_.
-Thus, the reference is equivalent to phandle, and Zephyr's documentation team is right to refer to `&{/node_a}` and `&label_a` as "`phandle`s".
+This means that the references `&{/node_a}` and `&label_a` in our properties `phandle-by-path` and `phandle-by-label` are essentially expanded to `node_a`'s `phandle` _0x1c_.
+Thus, **the reference is equivalent to its phandle**.
+Zephyr's documentation right to refer to `&{/node_a}` and `&label_a` as "`phandle`s".
+Could we also define `node_a`'s `phandle` property by ourselves?
+Let's find out:

-TODO: here

 ```dts
 / {